tars/tars-cli/README.md

 ### tars init

 This command allows you to initialize TARS in the current directory.
-Starts `gulp init`command it TARS.
+Starts `gulp init` command in TARS.

+This will fetch the files directly from Github (original TARS repository) and extract them.

-Interactive mode is availabilitied as default.
-You can select a template, a preprocessor, to show system notifications, with what pixel density to support screens and etc. it the interactive mode is not needed to you, this command must be run with `--silent` flag.
+Interactive mode is available by default.
+If your command line isn't pointing at an empty folder, it will ask you what to do—twice!—to prevent you from deleting any files by accident.
+When the downloading and extraction have completed, you will be asked a few questions to configure your project.
+You can select a template, a css-preprocessor, system notifications showing, pixel density screens you would like to support and etc.

+If you don't need to use the interactive mode, this command must be run with flag `--silent`.

 #### Available flags

 * `--silent`: starts init without interactive mode.
-* `-s`, `--source`: by default init downloads from the repository TARS the latest markup builder version and unpacks in the current directory.
-With the `-s`you can determine where to download the zip-archive with TARS, if you have your own TARS builder. **Attention, the option must be the latest!**
+* `-s`, `--source`: init downloads from the repository TARS the latest markup builder version and unpacks in the current directory by default.
+With the `-s` flag you can determine where to download the zip-archive with TARS, if you have your own TARS builder-version (fork). **Attention, this flag with url have to be the last!**

 #### An example of using the command